clairecDS/Clique_Analyst/MarkDown/ANALYST_ASSESSMENT_CC.md

     32730    What Causes Hair Damage?
-The 12 Worst Things You Can Do | Who What Wear UK 32731              21 Affordable Things From Chanel, Gucci, and Louis Vuitton | Who What Wear 32732                             The 28 Most Classic Nail Colors of All Time | Who What Wear 32733                             The Best Miami Summer Trends for Under $100 | Who What Wear 32734                      The East-West Engagement Ring Trend Is on the Rise | Who What Wear 32735                                 7 of the Best Brands for Summer Sandals | Who What Wear 32736          How to Become a Morning Person | The Latest Fitness, Health, and Wellness Tips 32737                       The 9 Most Daring Celebrity Bikini Trends of 2019 | Who What Wear 32738    The Best Morning Routine for Success | The Latest Fitness, Health, and Wellness Tips 32739                    5 Comfortable Workout Outfits That Are so Flattering | Who What Wear 32740                       Life Lessons Podcast Episode With Molly McNearney | Who What Wear 32741               Shopping Totes Will Be the Biggest Bag Trend of Fall 2019 | Who What Wear 32742               Shopping Totes Will Be the Biggest Bag Trend of Fall 2019 | Who What Wear 32743    The Best Morning Routine for Success | The Latest Fitness, Health, and Wellness Tips 32744               Irina Shayk Wore an Under-$100 Ref Dress With Ankle Boots | Who What Wear 32745            Sophie Turner Wore an Elegant White Dress Before Her Wedding | Who What Wear 32746                                                          Summer Dresses | Who What Wear 32747                  Emma Greenwell's Rules for Buying Dresses and Swimwear | Who What Wear 32748                         Jennifer Aniston Wore the Wedge-Heel Shoe Trend | Who What Wear 32749                                         Stylish Looks for Summer Nights | Who What Wear 32750                                            Summer Workout Outfit Trends | Who What Wear 32751                                  The Only Strapless Bra I WearäóîLively | Who What Wear 32752            Zoí‚ Kravitz Wore Bike Shorts to Her Paris Wedding Rehearsal | Who What Wear 32753            Zoí‚ Kravitz Wore Bike Shorts to Her Paris Wedding Rehearsal | Who What Wear 32754                               Louis Vuitton Bag Prices Around the World | Who What Wear
+The 12 Worst Things Y...
+    32731    21 Affordable Things From Chanel, Gucci, and L...
+    32732    The 28 Most Classic Nail Colors of All Time | ...
+    32733    The Best Miami Summer Trends for Under $100 | ...
+    32734    The East-West Engagement Ring Trend Is on the ...
+    32735    7 of the Best Brands for Summer Sandals | Who ...
+    32736    How to Become a Morning Person | The Latest Fi...
+    32737    The 9 Most Daring Celebrity Bikini Trends of 2...
+    32738    The Best Morning Routine for Success | The Lat...
+    32739    5 Comfortable Workout Outfits That Are so Flat...
+    32740    Life Lessons Podcast Episode With Molly McNear...
+    32741    Shopping Totes Will Be the Biggest Bag Trend o...
+    32742    Shopping Totes Will Be the Biggest Bag Trend o...
+    32743    The Best Morning Routine for Success | The Lat...
+    32744    Irina Shayk Wore an Under-$100 Ref Dress With ...
+    32745    Sophie Turner Wore an Elegant White Dress Befo...
+    32746                       Summer Dresses | Who What Wear 32747    Emma Greenwell's Rules for Buying Dresses and ...
+    32748    Jennifer Aniston Wore the Wedge-Heel Shoe Tren...
+    32749      Stylish Looks for Summer Nights | Who What Wear 32750         Summer Workout Outfit Trends | Who What Wear 32751    The Only Strapless Bra I WearäóîLively | Who W...
+    32752    Zoí‚ Kravitz Wore Bike Shorts to Her Paris Wed...
+    32753    Zoí‚ Kravitz Wore Bike Shorts to Her Paris Wed...
+    32754    Louis Vuitton Bag Prices Around the World | Wh...
     Name: Page Title, dtype: object